tchrisc95/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-Get the interval with the maximal number of average steps:
+The interval with the maximal number of average steps is

 ```r
 stepsPerInterval[which.max(stepsPerInterval$steps),"interval"]